EmmanuelTs/markdown-warm-up/README.md

 but when we finally landed in Kinshasha (capital of Congo) everything was dark , almost no lights shining it was kind of funny to see (and kind of depressing too) how neighbooring countries can differ so much in certain kinds of developments.

 ##### tl;dr
-the (not so) funny contrast of no lights in Kinshasha, many bright lights in Angola
+the (not so) funny contrast between no lights in Kinshasha, many bright lights in Luanda

  [<<Previous](https://github.com/Dwaynebok/Markdown/blob/master/README.md "Dwayne") EMMANUEL TSHIMONGU [Next>>](https://github.com/Akenaftw/markdown-challenge/blob/master/README.md "Felix")